automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

 # Hooks

-This file describes how individual custom hooks work and gives examples of where they are used.
+How individual custom hooks work and gives examples of where they are used.

 As an overview: something something something here.